Courses Through UNITE

 To enroll in a UNITE section of a class as a student in an undergraduate program at the University, follow the steps found on the Undergraduate Credit Enrollment Through UNITE page.

-You may be interested in taking graduate courses now as a non-degree student that will be used later for a graduate degree program at the University of Minnesota.
+You may be interested in taking graduate courses now as a non-degree student that will transfer later into a graduate degree program at the University of Minnesota.
 Or you may be enrolled in another school and want to take a University of Minnesota course to transfer into a degree program at your school.
-If this is the case, you will register as Non-Degree Graduate status for courses to be used for a graduate program later.
+If either is the case, you will register as Non-Degree Graduate status.

 This classification is appropriate for those students who: